 The proposed regulations, § 1.904-4(p), provide that § 986(c) currency gain or loss with respect to a distribution of previously taxed earnings and profits (PTEP) is assigned to the same basket as the E&P from which the distribution is made.
 This is a very important rule, given the large amounts of PTEP CFCs have and will continue to have.
-Because CFC E&P cannot be in the GILTI basket, under the proposed rule, § 986(c) gain or loss also could not be in the GILTI basket.
-In most cases, § 986(c) gain or loss would be general or passive basket, and thus could increase or reduce the FTC limitations in those baskets.
+CFC income generally cannot be in the GILTI basket.
+However, the proposed regulations, § 1.960-3(c), would treat PTEP as being in the GILTI basket at the CFC level if the U.S. shareholder's corresponding inclusion was in the GILTI basket.
+Consequently, under the proposed rule, § 986(c) gain or loss could be in the GILTI basket.

 The proposed regulations, § 1.904-2(j), provide that if unused foreign taxes paid or accrued or deemed paid with respect to a separate category of income are carried forward to a taxable year beginning after December 31, 2017, those taxes generally are allocated to the same post-2017 separate category as the pre-2018 separate category from which the unused foreign taxes are carried.
 This is important since the Act itself did not provide any transition rules for assigning carryforwards of unused foreign taxes to a different basket, including the new GILTI and foreign branch baskets.
 Under the new rule, general basket FTC carryovers arising before the TCJA will ordinarily carry forward in the general basket.